ycfung/Instant-Messaging/README.md

 Check out the `CMakeLists.txt`.

-I suggest using `cmake .`to generate CurrentUser Makefile and then use`make`to build it.
+I suggest using `cmake .`to generate a Makefile and then use`make`to build it.

 ## Known bugs:
 ```